Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 ## About:

-  The Interferon Beta-1a medication is ministrated with a subcutenous injection, usualy trhice a week, that can be applyed in around 30 points over the patient body.
+\tThe Interferon Beta-1a medication is ministrated with a subcutenous injection, usualy trhice a week, that can be applyed in around 30 points over the patient body.
 It is recomended that the shots are aplayed in as sparse as possible.
 This program apply the genetic algorithm to obtain a optimized rotatition.
 Note that not all possible points are suitable for all patiantes, so the answer for this problem may vary from on person to another.

 ## Dependencies: